vllm-project/vllm/docs/source/index.rst

 * Tensor parallelism support for distributed inference
 * Streaming outputs
 * OpenAI-compatible API server
-* Support NVIDIA CUDA and AMD ROCm.
+* Support NVIDIA GPUs and AMD GPUs.

 For more information, check out the following: